ehpc/bootstrap-waitingfor/README.md

 #bootstrap-waitingfor

-"Waiting for..." modal dialog with progress bar for Bootstrap
+"Waiting for..." modal dialog with progress bar for Bootstrap.

+See this plugin in action:rocket:: http://bootsnipp.com/snippets/featured/quotwaiting-forquot-modal-dialog

 ##Features